zeospec/bangalore.python.org.in/_posts/2015-04-25-april-meetup-report.md

 Last talk was by [Arun Ravindran](https://twitter.com/arocks) about Emacs and Python.
 There were lot of Emacs users in our meetups :-)
 Presentation was in org mode and [markdown version](https://gist.github.com/arocks/2db1cc3d8c17b451d92a).

-There was lot of discussions during and after talks.
+There were lot of discussions during and after talks.
 Thanks for all speakers, participants and IBM for hosting the event.